grype/SwiftBeacon/README.md

 }
 ```

-There is no need to specify debug levels - simply emit a value you're interested in.
-Beacon allows you to control what is being logged by means of filters and constraints.
+There is no need to specify debug levels - simply emit a value of interest.
+Beacon lets you control what gets logged and where by means of filters and constraints.

 ### In a nutshell...